Fairlay/Bitcoin-Betting/README.md

 ## API

 Pleaes check the API documentation.md file for further details as well as the javascript samples.

+## Restricted Regions

+By default, certain IPs like US IPs are restricted from connecting to a node.
+Any node operator is free to add or remove regions from the list by editing the IPRanges.ini config file.

 # Technical Details